-- Disposal errors (e.g. no standard operating procedure in disposing company assets)
+- Disposal errors (e.g. no standard operating procedure in disposing of company assets)

-Unintentional human error was the leading cause of data loss in the healthcare industry—the same industry reported by IBM as having the most number of data breaches during the past year.
+Unintentional human error was the leading cause of data loss in the healthcare industry.
 In the first half of 2016 alone, the HIPAA Journal reported that more than 11 million healthcare records have already been breached.